Historic Waybury Inn

 Middlebury, Vermont and Hollywood, California – A rather unlikely match but, as fate would have it, this authentic New England stagecoach inn from the 18th century was just what the director wanted for television’s ‘Newhart.’
 It’s the look of this unique property that Hollywood was after, but it’s the Inn’s charm and character you will most admire.

-The show was not only a success for CBS, but for realtors, innkeepers, and Vermont tourism in general.
+The show was not only a success for CBS, but for Middlebury VT Realtors, innkeepers, and Vermont tourism in general.

 Bob Newhart previously starred as Bob Hartley, a quirky but well-adjusted Chicago psychologist, in The Bob Newhart Show, which aired from 1972-1978.